This post may contain affiliate links. Thank you for your support.

 Making the Pesto Gnocchi Soup

-This was one of those recipe that I started a little too early in the day because it looked so beautiful in the photos that it just seemed like something that would probably take quite a bit of time.
-Honestly, the must difficult part of making this soup was mincing the garlic at the beginning.
-Other than that it was easy-peasy.
+This was one of those recipes that I started a little too early in the day because, in my mind, it seemed like something that would probably take quite a bit of time.
+Honestly, the most difficult part of making this soup was mincing the garlic at the beginning.
+Other than that, it was easy-peasy.

 A few notes: